grain-lang/grain/stdlib/list.md

 append : (List<a>, List<a>) -> List<a>
 ```

-Creates a new list with the elements the first list, followed by
+Creates a new list with the elements of the first list followed by
 the elements of the second list.
-This does not modify the arguments.

 Parameters: